Longshaw Estate Burbage Brook walk

 The moorland above the brook is called Lawrence Field.
 Part of the National Trust's work is to protect important wildlife habitats such as this.

 Continue up to the next bridge and cross over it to the path on the other side.
-This path was repaired by National Trust rangers using an old technique known as stone pitching, which is embedding small stones into the ground like cobblestones.
+This path was repaired by our rangers using an old technique known as stone pitching, which is embedding small stones into the ground like cobblestones.

 Walk up the path, looking out for Toad's Mouth Rock on the roadside to the left.
 At the junction, near a small stream, turn right to a gate.
 Continue through the wood to a white gate.